Top 10 Online and Mobile Note Taking apps

 2017.
 Google Keep joins G Suite, gets integration with Docs

-Google Keep, a competitor to note-taking apps like Evernote and Microsoft’s OneNote, is now integrated into Google’s suite of applications aimed at businesses, G Suite.
-Besides, Google Keep is also now being integrated with Google Docs.
-That means you’ll be able to drag and drop notes from Keep into your work documents.
-This feature is available via the web only, and requires you first have Docs loaded and open in your browser.
-Then, you’ll access the Keep notepad from the Tools menu, which places your Keep notes into a sidebar within the Docs user interface.
-From there, you’ll be able to grab the notes, including images and checklists, and pull them right into your document.
-In addition, you’re able to search your Keep notes from Google Docs, as well as add a new note to Keep while you’re working in Docs.
+Google Keep, a note-taking app that competes with Evernote and Microsoft's OneNote, has now been integrated into Google's suite of business applications, G Suite.
+Additionally, Google Keep is now seamlessly integrated with Google Docs, allowing users to easily drag and drop notes from Keep into their work documents.
+This feature is currently available exclusively on the web and requires the user to have Docs loaded and open in their browser.
+To access the Keep notepad, users can navigate to the Tools menu, which will display the Keep notes within a sidebar in the Docs user interface.
+From there, users can effortlessly retrieve notes, including images and checklists, and insert them directly into their document.
+Furthermore, users have the ability to search their Keep notes directly from Google Docs and even create new notes in Keep while working within Docs.

 2017.
 Zoho Notebook is available for Mac